robin-bakkenes-avanade/ModernDataEngineering/DAY 01: Labs 01 & 02.md

 **END OF LAB01**

 ## Lab 02: Azure SQL - Load external data
+In this lab we will setup a SQL database to load in data stored on a blob.
+First step is to import data from a CSV file.
+For this we can re-use part of the resources from the previous lab.
+For the blob use the output blob or container.

 ### Setting up Azure Resources
 1. 1.
 Open the Azure portal  and sign in to your account.